Like it? Share it!

-As we anticipate that this feature will continue to grow because the questions are being directly fed both calls from fire professionals to our Techincal Managers and from the FIAs Technical Breakfast Club which is a fortnightly Q&A session, we have tried to set it out in a common-sense format.
+As we anticipate that this feature will continue to grow because the questions are being directly fed both calls from fire professionals to our Techincal Managers, we have tried to set it out in a common-sense format.

 If you have an urgent question please call us on 020 3166 5002 and select the Technical option; or if your question is not urgent please email our technical experts on [email protected]

 Our FATQ format:

 What type should the fire panel mains isolator be?

 They should be situated in a position inaccessible to unauthorized persons or be protected against unauthorized operation by persons without a special tool, and lockable in both the normal and isolate positions to prevent unauthorized use.
 (Slot-headed screws would not be acceptable).
 Contrary to many callers they don’t have to be red.

 BS 5839-1:2013 recommended double pole isolation.
 This is no longer specifically recommended in BS 5839-1:2017.

 Is the panel supposed to have zone LED’s?